 You guys, the holidays are such a good time to pitch and secure partnerships!
 This goes for both bloggers and small business owners; partner with each other, partner with others in the community.
 Partner, partner, partner!

-If you’ve never pitched a brand before, join an online community like Style Collective or My Haute Society.
+If you’ve never pitched a brand before, join an online community like Style Collective.

-I’ve used the resources in both communities to network with others and grow my business.
+I’ve used the resources in the community to network with others and grow my business.
 I even landed brand partnerships thanks to their collab guides!
+Learn more about Style Collective here.

 Holiday Blogging Mistake #5: Not Surveying Your Audience